eclipse-vertx/vert.x/README.md

 * Goes with the recent developments with InvokeDynamic in Java 7 and bets on the JVM being the future premier runtime for dynamic languages.
 * Enables you to create network servers or clients incredibly easily.
 * True scalability.
 Unlike other well-known event-driven frameworks, you can have more than one event loop per process.
 No more spinning up 32 instances just to utilise the cores on your server.
 * Incredibly simple concurrency model.
 Write your code as single threaded but watch it scale across multiple cores.
-No need to worry about concurrency.
+No need to worry about race conditions or locks.
 * Understands multiple network protocols out of the box including: TCP, SSL, UDP, HTTP, HTTPS, Websockets, etc.
 * Efficiently serve static files from the filesystem bypassing userspace altogether.
 * Provides an elegant api for composing asynchronous actions together.
 Glue together HTTP, AMQP, Redis or whatever in a few lines of code.